 - integrate diverse views and experiences into their artistic creations;

 - generate artistic content at a high level of technical proficiency and at an objectively professional standard; and

 - lead with a spirit of creative entrepreneurship to sustain a career in the arts that is adaptable, is ethically sound, and creates change.

 Applicants to the Master of Arts in creative media and technology program must possess a minimum of a bachelor’s degree from an accredited institution.
 Learn more about how to apply.

 Curriculum and Courses

-Students in this specialization take a total of 31 credits (14 credits of core courses and 16 credits of specialization courses) with an additional one-credit internship upon completion of the program (required only of students who opt in to the graduate internship program).
+Students take a total of 30 credits (12 credits of core courses and 18 credits of specialization courses) with an additional one-credit internship upon completion of the program (required only of students who opt in to the graduate internship program).

 First Semester (Fall)

 |CMLM-520||Project Management for Live Events 1||1|